AUSTRALIAN BARBECUE ALLIANCE RULES 2024

 - Teams may not sell or distribute food to the General Public unless the appropriate Food License is obtained and only with the consent of the Event Promoter.

-- The ABA Head Judge will be the sole arbitrator of any dispute and their decision on site at the competition will be final in all cases with no further correspondence entered into by the ABA.
+- The ABA Head Judge will be the sole arbitrator of any dispute or infraction and their decision on site at the competition will be final.
+In the rare instance of a data entry or coding error, results may be overturned to reflect the correct scoring and results after the event.

-- Teams must adhere to all ABA/Event Promoter Rules and/or instruction at all time on site.
+- Teams must adhere to the ABA code of conduct and Event Promoter Rules and/or instructions from the promoter and ABA Crew at all times on site.

 - Using an unapproved method or cooking unit to cook the entry.